The eLearning community cruises to new heights by taking cues from the airline industry

 There’s no denying the appetite for online learning or eLearning.
 Khan Academy alone has delivered over one billion lessons worldwide, and the platform is used by 40 million students and two million teachers every month.

 The way we learn has changed.
 We are bombarded with information.
 And that information is competing with shorter attention spans, our own personal devices, today’s “always on” workplace environment, and a desire (nay, a need) to unplug.
 Boring, one-size-fits-all safety videos will increasingly get lost in the noise.

 What about that mandated e-learning you have to do at work?
 How engaging is that?
 How entertaining?
 Same input, same output.
 The lesson plan needs to change.
 Things like rewarding learners who attain the knowledge of the risk and test out of the training.
 Or simulated branching experiences where learners drive their learning path.
 Or bite-sized learning broken down into three- to five-minute content chunks that allow learners to access the experience when they want to.

 What if we answered a series of questions, about our role within the organization, location, office/work-from-home, tenure, learning style, management responsibilities, and the like?
 Think of this as the creation of your learning profile, and, once complete, your profile-based learning experiences are now served up to you in a personalized emotional manner, a manner where you receive content and learning experiences that are relevant to you.

-Thankfully, I've never experienced a flight emergency or a water landing.
-I'd feel much safer knowing the people to my left and right know exactly what to do because of the flight safety eLearning program.
-For in times of crisis, you have no choice but to depend on the people around you.
+Thankfully, I’ve never experienced a flight emergency or a water landing.
+I’d feel much safer knowing the people to my left and right know exactly what to do, though, because in times of crisis, you have no choice but to depend on the people around you.
 Imagine feeling that confident about the people you interact with everyday at work.